Dr Carole Francis-Smith

 Other areas of counselling I deal with

-I also offer a bespoke training service details of which are on my website.
+I also offer supervision and a bespoke training service details of which are on my website.